wohaco/despace/galileo.md

 The Jet Propulsion Laboratory built the Galileo spacecraft and managed the Galileo mission for NASA.
 West Germany’s Messerschmitt-Bölkow-Blohm supplied the propulsion module.
 NASA’s Ames Research Center managed the atmospheric probe, which was built by Hughes Aircraft Company.

 One section of the **Orbiter** rotated at three rpm, keeping Galileo stable and holding six instruments that gathered data from many different directions, including the fields and particles instruments.
-The other section of the Orbiter was a 4.8 m wide, umbrella-like high‑gain antenna, and data were periodically transmitted to it.
+The other section of the Orbiter was a 4.8 m wide, umbrella‑like high‑gain antenna, and data were periodically transmitted to it.
 Back on the ground, the mission operations team used software containing 650 000 lines of programming code in the orbit sequence design process; 1 615 000 lines in the telemetry interpretation; and 550 000 lines of code in navigation.

 The Galileo **Lander** was an atmospheric-entry Lander carried by the main Galileo Orbiter on its way to Jupiter.
 It separated from the main spacecraft on July 10, 1995, five months before its rendezvous with the planet on December 7.
 After a rough deceleration, the Descent Module started to return data to the main spacecraft orbiting high above Jupiter.
-Inside the Lander’s heat shield, the Descent Module with its scientific instruments was protected from extreme heat and pressure during its high-speed journey into the Jovian atmosphere, entering at 47.8 km/s.
+Inside the Lander’s heat shield, the Descent Module with its scientific instruments was protected from extreme heat and pressure during its high‑speed journey into the Jovian atmosphere, entering at 47.8 km/s.

 During the 57 min of data collecting, the Galileo Lander returned data on Jupiter’s atmospheric conditions and composition and achieved some new discoveries.